-Google Chrome for Windows 8.1, & 10 and Mac OS X, Latest Stable Release
+Google Chrome for Windows 8.1, & 10 and Mac, Latest Stable Release

 Some features and tools of the edit interfaces in Squiz Matrix rely on native browser features to function.
 Therefore, some features as outlined in this manual may not be supported for all of the web browsers listed above.

 Squiz Matrix makes use of browser cookies to identify authenticated users.
 Your web browser must have cookies enabled in order to access the editing and administration interfaces of Squiz Matrix.

 While this operating system is recommended and officially supported by Squiz, Squiz Matrix can be run on any operating system that supports the software packages and requirements outlined on this page.

 You can verify the program requirements of a Squiz Matrix installation against your server configuration using the system's check_requirements.php script.
 This script is located in the